arundhatij12/airfit.ai/README.md

   - Estimates hand keypoints, use index finger only.
   -  **next gen piano tile prototype which is gesture-based ,touchless and keyless**

--**Dance Mirror**
+- **Dance Mirror**
   - Start the music and timer and get grooving with your **colored Full-body part segmented mirror**
   - **Seamless, fast and detects head to toe**
   - timer and option to stop and resume dance and music.

 - **Gesture controlled & face expression controlled Feedback**
   - hover your left or right hand to give positive and negative feedback.
   - Feedback sounds integrated.
   - make a happy or suprised expression for positive feedback, sad, angry or disgusted for negative

 - **INTERACTIVE**
   - used sounds for more interactivity

 - **Authentication**
   - Login or Register.